jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q7: Write a query to find the customers who have not placed an order in the last 6 months.
+<b> Q7: Write a query to find the customers who have not placed an order in the last 6 months</b>

 <details>
   <summary>A7:</summary>